 The dodo lily or orange ifafa lily as Cyrtanthus brachyscyphus is commonly known, was scientifically earlier called C. parviflorus.
+The deciduous plants become from 30 cm to 45 cm tall.

 The leaves appear concurrently with the flowers.
 They are strap-shaped, about 5 mm wide.